Kinesis

 -

-Use these values to form curl commands to the REST API:
+Use these values to form curl commands to the REST API, for example:

 # Get a connector's information curl -sS --fail "$WEB_SERVICE_URL/admin/v3/sources/$TENANT/$NAMESPACE/$SOURCE_NAME" \ -H "accept: application/json" \ -H "Authorization: $ASTRA_STREAMING_TOKEN"